endymion1818/deliciousreverie-2023/src/content/posts/observing-element-changes-in-the-shadow-dom.md

 But essentially it works the same by checking for the existence of a `shadowRoot` and resolving the element if it's found there.

-There's only one other thing we need to fix, which is to ensure it doesn't keep running indefinitely if the element doesn't show up in a reasonable amount of time.
+There's only one other thing we need to fix: to ensure it doesn't keep running indefinitely if the element doesn't show up in a reasonable amount of time.

 ## Timeout